-In Gmail, go the settings by clicking the gear in the top-right corner of the interface and clicking “settings.”
+In Gmail, go to the settings by clicking the gear in the top-right corner of the interface and clicking “settings.”
 On the next screen, click the “Accounts and Import” tab at the top of the interface.
 You’ll then want to click “Add another email address” which will show up underneath your main Gmail account in the “Send mail as” section.

 Enter your email address

-When you click that link, it’ll pop up a window that helps you configuring another email address.
+When you click that link, it’ll pop up a window that helps you configure another email address.
 First, enter a name for the account (already have a name, you can change it if necessary), and then the full email address.
 By default, the address will be treated as an alias.
 Then click “Next Step.”

 Configure SMTP server